SecurityDatFall2018/Week-9-Crypto/README.md

 - [Intro to SSH and SSH Keys](https://www.youtube.com/watch?v=mF6J-VQHPxA&t=293s) (This introduces the three scenaious you are expected to set up in the first exercise, and eventually demonstrate at the exam)

 #### Read
+_Since we are not using a text-book, but web resources only, there are many alternatives to the suggestions given below.
+You can use the topic-list given at the beginning of this document and find your own references if you prefer.
+You are definitely not expected to end up as a hardcore crypto-specialist when this week is over ;-) But you are expected to have a conceptual idea of the purpose all the topics, and why they are all needed for SSL_

 - [Man in the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) Read the first part (Example) of the article and skim the rest
 - [Symmetric vs Asymetric Encryption](https://www.jscape.com/blog/bid/84422/Symmetric-vs-Asymmetric-Encryption)